apmuthu/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.187 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
+LAST CHANGES in 0.188 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-- JS & CSS changes in /web to increase performance
+- Status 'No Show' and 'Departed' affects to availability
+- Search function now searches in actual and canceld reservations
-- Outlet ID bugfix in /api
+- 'Today' button in datepicker
-- PLC database bugfix
-- mobile bugfix
-- api bugfix
-- added function of 'CXL' list
-- changed online form; completely new
+- New realtime notification for new reservations
-- small bug fixes

-Thanks to Mobarak for the help on finding the bugs!

 INSTALLATION